Best Surf Spots for Beginners in Florida

 Download LazySurfer free and get surf-quality ratings tuned to the way you surf — learned from your own logged sessions.

-Download LazySurfer →These 25 Florida breaks are at their best on small, forgiving surf — the most approachable size to learn on — ranked by how highly LazySurfer surfers have rated them.
-Conditions change daily, so open any spot for its live report before you paddle out.
+Download LazySurfer →These 25 Florida beginner surf spots are at their best on small, forgiving surf — the easiest waves to learn on, clustered around Port Orange, Cape Canaveral and Ponce Inlet — ranked by how highly LazySurfer surfers have rated them.
+Every break gets bigger on a good swell, so open any spot for its live report before you paddle out.

 - Bethune Beach — best on a 0–2 ft swell from the east, high outgoing tide